thedarkwriter/courseware-lms-content/courses/puppet/rspec_puppet_unit_tests.md

 Puppet is written in Ruby.
 And so it works very well to test your Puppet modules with a Ruby tool.
 In the Ruby world, there are several testing libraries that you can use to test your Puppet modules. rspec is a popular one and one that we use extensively at Puppet Labs.
 Rspec-Puppet provides a unit-testing framework for Puppet.
 It extends RSpec to allow the testing framework to understand Puppet catalogs, the artifact it specializes in testing.
 With rspec-puppet, you can write tests to test that aspects of your module work as intended.

+### slide 7 - Simple Tests

+At first glance, it could appear that writing unit tests is nothing more than duplicating manifests in another language.
+And that may be true for simple manifests.

+### slide 8 - Template in the test

+However, when you start to write more complex modules, that include dynamic content from templates, support multiple operating systems, or that take different actions when passed parameters, unit tests are invaluable.
+And when you add new functionality to your modules, unit tests can help protect against regressions when refactoring or upgrading to a new Puppet release.

 ------
 ------